o-botics/website/robots/scoot_scoot/index.md

 ---
+# <!-- Do not edit below -->
 layout: page
+subclass: Models
+# <!-- Do not edit above -->

+publish: false
+priority: 2

 name: Scoot Scoot
-priority: 2
-publish: false
 ---